-As Roy & Rurak was working with the IRS to initiate RICS, it received communications from the third party that accessed the network, confirming that they had done so and demanding a ransom in return for assurances about information they accessed.
-While Roy & Rurak did not need to pay ransom to restore its information and would not have considered doing so under other circumstances, it decided to engage with the third parties to assess their reliability and negotiate certain assurances from them.
-Roy & Rurak decided to do so because the firm wanted to provide its clients with as much assurance as possible concerning its efforts to protect their information.
+As Medaglia & Murphy was working with the IRS to initiate RICS, it received communications from the third party that accessed its network, confirming that they had done so and demanding a ransom in return for assurances about the information they accessed.
+While Medaglia & Murphy did not need to pay ransom to restore its network and would not have considered doing so under other circumstances, Medaglia & Murphy decided to engage with the third parties to assess their reliability and negotiate certain assurances from them.
+Medaglia & Murphy decided to do so because the firm wanted to provide its clients with as much assurance as possible concerning its efforts to protect their information.

-To engage in these negotiations, Roy & Rurak communicated with and relied on federal law enforcement at the United States Secret Service (USSS), who have expertise with these situations.
-Based on the information Roy & Rurak learned during the negotiations, the USSS and its cyber security attorney and forensic expert felt that the third party actors were credible, and that Roy & Rurak could reasonably rely on their assurance that they would destroy the information they had accessed in return for the ransom payment.
-Thus, Roy & Rurak paid the ransom.
+To engage in these negotiations, Medaglia & Murphy communicated with and relied on federal law enforcement at the United States Secret Service (USSS), who have expertise with respect to these situations.
+Based on the information Medaglia & Murphy learned during the negotiations, the USSS and its cyber security attorney and forensic expert felt that the third party actors were credible, and that Medaglia & Murphy could reasonably rely on their assurance that they would destroy the information they had accessed in return for the ransom payment.
+Thus, Medaglia & Murphy paid the ransom.

-Before Roy & Rurak received the ransom demand, its forensic expert had been monitoring the dark web to detect if any information that might have been accessed on the network was being offered for sale on the dark web.
-Roy & Rurak's expert also has continued to do so after the ransom was paid.
-To date, Roy & Rurak has not discovered any such information on the dark web, and has no reason to believe that the third party actors released any information they accessed.
+Before Medaglia & Murphy received the ransom demand, its forensic expert had been monitoring the dark web to detect if any information that might have been accessed on the firm's network was being offered for sale on the dark web.
+Medaglia & Murphy's expert also has continued to do so after the ransom was paid.
+To date, Medaglia & Murphy has not discovered any such information on the dark web, and has no reason to believe that the third party actors released any information they accessed.

-What Information Was Involved: Roy & Rurak's forensic expert was only able to determine which portions of Medaglia & Murphy's network the third party actors accessed, not what information may have been accessed.
-The portions of the network accessed by the third party contained the tax preparation files that Roy & Rurak maintains for its clients.
-Information in those tax preparation files varies from file-to-file.
-However, it commonly includes the following: social security numbers; financial account numbers; draft and completed tax returns; W-2, 1099, 1098, 1095, and other such income and tax forms; contact information; dates of birth; documents provided by clients to support their tax returns; and any other information Roy & Rurak may have received from clients.
+What Information Was Involved: Medaglia & Murphy's forensic expert was only able to determine which portions of the network the third party actors accessed, not what information may have been accessed.
+The portions of the network accessed by the third party contained the tax preparation files Medaglia & Murphy maintains for its clients.
+Information in Medaglia & Murphy's tax preparation files varies from file-to-file.
+However, it commonly includes the following: social security numbers; financial account numbers; draft and completed tax returns; W-2, 1099, 1098, 1095, and other such income and tax forms; contact information; dates of birth; documents provided by clients to support their tax returns; and any other information Medaglia & Murphy may have received from clients.

-What Was Done for Affected Individuals: Roy & Rurak retained Epiq to provide notification letters, call center services, and credit and identity monitoring and restoration protection to all individuals affected by the incident.
+What Was Done for Affected Individuals: Medaglia & Murphy retained Epiq to provide notification letters, call center services, and credit and identity monitoring and restoration protection to all individuals affected by the incident.
 The notices were mailed on March 16, 2022.
 Copies of the letters are attached.
 One letter is for adult taxpayers with at least one minor dependent, though such taxpayers may also have adult dependents.
-The second letter is for adult taxpayers with either no dependents or only adult dependents.
+Another letter is for adult taxpayers with either no dependents or only adult dependents.
 The third is for adults whose information was in corporate tax returns.
 The duration of the protection services is two, and the services were offered to all affected adults and minors.
 Those services provide both credit and identity monitoring as well as dedicated fraud specialists to assist individuals restore their credit and identity in the event they experience any fraud.